 Amongst the buildings, which have been transported from all over Switzerland, are a 19th century fire station from Bern, a 15th century house from the Ticino region and a 19th century chapel from Valais.

-As well as the reconstructed buildings, the 66-hectare park features around 250 farm animals, crops and workshops where 19th century handicrafts are on display.
+As well as the reconstructed buildings, the 66-hectare park features around 250 farm animals, crops and workshops where traditional crafts such as cheese making, pottery and wood carving are on display.

 Omega Next Level Mini Golf